 The environment plays a key role in supporting and extending the children's development.
-This begins by observing the children and assessing their interests, development and learning, before planning challenging but achievable activities and experiences to extend the children's learning.
+This begins by observing the children and assessing their interests, development and learning, before planning challenging but achievable activities and experiences to extend the children's learning in accordance with the Early Years Framework.